About this Case

 The Federal Trade Commission (“FTC”) urges prompt action at the sign of potential identity theft.
 For more information on recognizing identity theft, please visit: http://www.consumer.ftc.gov/articles/0271-signs-identity-theft.

 Similarly, you may find information on how to repair identity theft at: http://www.consumer.ftc.gov/articles/0274-immediate-steps-repair-identity-theft.

-On March 19, 2015, the Honorable Paul A. Magnuson granted preliminary approval of a class settlement, awarding a monetary fund of $10 million to be distributed to class members and representatives.
-Target has also agreed to provide injunctive relief, including but not limited to implementing changes relating to its information security program, naming a high-level executive to coordinate the program, maintaining processes for managing information security risks, responding to events determined to present a threat to security, and establishing security training protocols to relevant Target employees.
-In addition to the monetary fund, Target will pay attorney’s fees, costs, and expenses, and the costs of notifying the class and administering the settlement.
+In 2015 this case settled for $10 million to be distributed to class members and representatives.
+Target also agreed to provide injunctive relief, including but not limited to implementing changes relating to its information security program, naming a high-level executive to coordinate the program, maintaining processes for managing information security risks, responding to events determined to present a threat to security, and establishing security training protocols to relevant Target employees.

 Case Contact Information

 Phone: (866) 680-5931

 Heins Mills & Olson, P.L.C.